 As the disease progresses, children with Sanfilippo like Mickey lose their abilities to speak and understand, to walk, and to eat.
 The current life expectancy is 10-20 years, with an average age of death of only 15 years old.

 Currently there is no treatment or cure, but promising research is happening as we speak in both the US and abroad, so there is still hope for her.
 With the degenerative nature of this illness, time is precious.

 Since MPS-III is a rare disease- only 1 in 70,000 births- much of the research that has been done has been privately funded by dedicated groups of parents.
 We are raising funds to contribute to find a cure and treatments for Michaela and all kids like her who have this terrible disease.
-We also raised funds to offset the cost of her care and help us support her as we live far from home for her to participate in a study that could save her life- expenses like passports, travel expenses, and medical supplements.
+We also raised funds to offset the cost of her care and help us support her as we live far from home for her to participate in a study that could save her life- expenses like travel, health insurance, and medical supplements.

 Thank you for taking the time to read Mickey's story and help us on this journey.
 Please check back soon for updates!

 Thank you!
 Your support and contributions will enable us to fund research to find a cure and Save Mickey!